Sinan81/cpsc128/assignment3.md

         *
 Your program should ask the user how large a diamond to draw and what character to use to draw it.
 (The size of a diamond is specified by the lengths of its sides, i.e. 5 in the case above).

 You can use any `print()` tricks in this question if you like, although they are not necessary.
 For example, `print(n*mystr)` where a character or a string `mystr` is printed multiple times in the same line.
-As before you might also want to use `print(mystr, end='')` to continue printing in the same line.
+As before you might also want to use `print(mystr, end='')` trick to continue printing in the same line.

 ## 2. Dedup